scilus/nf-scil/docs/SUBWORKFLOWS.md

 <MODULE2> (channel_module2)
 ```

 When a module requires multiple inputs, don't create several channels.
 Create one that contains the different inputs required by the modules.
-For this, you need an operator.
-One of the most useful is `.join`.
-Attention the order is important and must correspond to the desired order in the module :
+For this, you need an operator, one of the most useful is `.join`.
+Attention, here we're talking about inputs and not channels, if one of the elements is part of a channel made up of several elements, you'll need to specify the chosen element.
+Plus, the order is important and must correspond to the desired order in the module :

 ```
-channel_module3 = <MODULE2>.out.<output>.join(channel_data1).join(channel_data2)
+channel_module3 = <MODULE2>.out.<output>.join(channel_data1).join(channel_data2.data3)
 <MODULE3> (channel_module3)
 ```